dhanushreddy291/civitai-replicate-deploy-template/README.md

 ```bash
 cog predict -i prompt="child boy, short hair, crew neck sweater, (masterpiece, best quality:1.6), ghibli, Sun in the sky, Rocky Mountain National Park, Charismatic"
 ```

 ## Example

 Output:

 ![An Example Output](output.png)

+Create a new model on [replicate](https://replicate.com/models) and then push the model to replicate using `cog push` command so given.